HackYourFutureBelgium/class-7-8-projects/README.md

 - Setting up the starter project
   - Add each other as collaborators
   - Set up the project board
-  - Deploy the starter code (maybe even with github actions?)

 ### Week 2